carnivuth/backup_3ds/readme.md

 Before using this backup solution, ensure you have:

-- A Nintendo 3DS with [FTPD](https://github.com/mtheall/ftpd) installed and running
+- A Nintendo 3DS with [FTPD](https://github.com/mtheall/ftpd) installed and running/a psvita with vitashell
 - Docker and Docker Compose installed on your system
-- Your 3DS and backup server on the same local network
+- Your 3DS/psvita and backup server on the same local network
-- The IP address and port of your 3DS FTPD server
+- The IP address and port of your 3DS FTPD/psvita vitashell server

 ## Installation